henrylukito/db2/README.md

 # How to ensure nodes/relationships have certain properties?

 You can specify what properties a node under a certain collection should have with `setcolprop`.
-Object is `colprop` and YAML file is `collectionproperties.yml`.
+Dictionary object is `colprop` and YAML file is `collectionproperties.yml`.

-By calling `fillcolprop`, the function will search for nodes under the collection that do not have the property yet, and prompt user for property value.
+By calling `fillcolprop`, the function will search for nodes under the collection that do not yet have that property, and prompt user for the property value, which will then be saved.

 Equivalent for relationship is `relprop`.
-By calling `fillrelprop`, it will search all relationship instances, and prompt user for property value.
+By calling `fillrelprop`, it will search all relationship instances (i.e., between different source node and target node) that do not yet have the property, and prompt user for the property value.

 ## How to use these objects once they're loaded?

-Aside from editing nodes/properties/relationships etc, and ensure the files and the dicts are consistent, currently the script doesn't help much when it comes to querying the objects.
+Aside from editing and ensuring the files and dict objects are consistent, the module currently doesn't do much when it comes to querying/data analysis.

-You can use Python features like list constructor, in operator, list comprehension and dict comprehension etc on the dict objects to query like a database.
+You can use various Python features to query the dict objects like a database.

+### Examples:

 `list(node) # list all nodes`